-A report on the performance and financial position of each of the subsidiaries / joint venture / associate companies included in the consolidated financial statements, is presented in Form AOC-1, annexed to this Report as
+A report on the performance and financial position of each of the subsidiaries/ joint venture/ associate companies included in the consolidated financial statements, is presented in Form AOC-1, annexed to this Report as Annexure - 1.

 a) Statutory Auditors

 The Companys Auditors, M/s.
 MGB & Co.
-LLP, Chartered Accountants, who have been appointed up to the conclusion of the 26th Annual General Meeting, subject to ratification by the members of the Company at every Annual General Meeting, have given their consent to continue to act as the Auditors of the Company.
-M/s.
-MGB & Co.
-LLP, Chartered Accountants is holding a valid certificate issued by the Peer Review Board of the Institute of Chartered Accountants of India.
-Members are requested to ratify their appointment as the Auditors of the Company and to fix their remuneration, by passing an ordinary resolution under Section 139 of the Companies Act, 2013.
+LLP, Chartered Accountants, who have been appointed as the Auditors of the Company for the period up to the conclusion of the 26th Annual General Meeting, subject to tion by the members of the Company ratifica at every Annual General Meeting, have given their consent to continue to act as the Auditors of the Company.
+They are holding certificate issued by the Peer valid Review Board of the Institute of Chartered Accountants of India.
+Members are requested to ratify their appointment as the Auditors of their remuneration the Company and to fix as recommended by the Board, by passing an ordinary resolution under Section 139 of the Companies Act, 2013.

 The Auditors observation, if any, read with Notes to Accounts are self-explanatory and therefore do not call for any comment.